COVID-stricken Noah Lyles finishes 3rd in 200 meters won by Botswana's Letsile Tebogo

 SAINT-DENIS, France — (AP) — Noah Lyles lost the Olympic 200 meters Thursday, falling to Botswana's Letsile Tebogo, then being tended to by medics who carted him off the track in a wheelchair.
-Later, wearing a mask as he spoke with reporters, Lyles said he had COVID.
+Later, wearing a mask, Lyles told reporters he had COVID but decided to compete anyway.

-After crossing the line third for the second straight Olympics, Lyles fell to his back and writhed in pain, staying down for nearly 30 seconds before getting up, asking for water and getting to the wheelchair.
+After crossing the line third for the second straight Olympics, Lyles fell to his back and writhed on the ground trying to catch his breath.
+He got to one knee and stayed there for nearly 30 seconds before getting up, asking for water and getting to the wheelchair.

+“It definitely was an effect,” Lyles said.
+"But I mean, to be honest, I’m more proud of myself than anything for coming out and getting the bronze medal with COVID.”

 An hour after that shock, Sydney McLaughlin-Levrone lowered her world record for the sixth time, finishing the 400-meter hurdles in 50.37 seconds for another Olympic blowout.